DragonDamie/SMILES-2026-Hallucination-Detection/SOLUTION.md

 Future Perspectives
 =====================
-The results of the experiments were not outstanding.
-The outcomes are note far from the baseline result.
-However, some improvements can be seen.
+Some improvements can be seen.
 There are a lot of opportunities to make the work better - to add fine-tuning, to get several best layers to count together instead of the only one, Mahalanobis Distance.

 References
 =====================